 Despite a host of personal troubles that plagued him throughout most of his adult life, Jones created a recorded legacy that is virtually unrivaled in country music.
 Unlike many of his contemporaries, he kept evolving and having hits well into his later years.
 He served as not only an inspiration, but a mentor to many of country’s biggest stars, taking a personal interest in future generations of country music.

-We celebrate Jones’ enormous legacy with the Top 10 George Jones Songs.
+The Boot celebrates Jones’ enormous legacy with this list of the Top 10 George Jones Songs.

-Jones pulled off a late-in-life career resurgence with ‘Choices.’
+Jones pulled off a late-in-life career resurgence with “Choices.”
 The song seemed like it was a deep confession coming from Jones, who certainly had his share of ups and downs and questionable choices in his life and career.
-Jones won a Grammy for Best Male Country Vocal Performance for the song, and when he was asked — and refused — to perform an abridged version on the CMA Awards that year, Alan Jackson stopped mid-way through his own song to perform part of the song in protest.
+Jones won a Grammy for Best Male Country Vocal Performance for the song, and when he was asked — and refused — to perform an abridged version on the CMA Awards that year, Alan Jackson stopped midway through his own song to perform part of “Choices” in protest.

-Jones scored one of the definitive hits of his career with ‘She Thinks I Still Care.’
+Jones scored one of the definitive hits of his career with “She Thinks I Still Care.”
 Written by Dickey Lee and Steve Duffy, the song tells the story of a man who can’t get over his lost love but is in denial about it.
-It became his third chart-topping song, spending six weeks at No. 1 in 1962, and was subsequently covered by artists as diverse as Connie Francis, Anne Murray and Michael Nesmith.
+It became Jones’ third chart-topping song, spending six weeks at No. 1 in 1962, and was subsequently covered by artists as diverse as Connie Francis, Anne Murray and Michael Nesmith.

-Jones’ tumultuous marriage to Tammy Wynette resulted in a number of hit duets, among them ‘We’re Gonna Hold On’ and ‘Take Me.’
-They ended their marriage in 1975, but ironically, the now-divorced couple scored one of their biggest hits together the following year with ‘Golden Ring.’
-They paired up even later for ‘Two Story House’ and ‘Near You’ and teamed up in 1995 for an album project titled ‘One.’
+Jones’ tumultuous marriage to Wynette resulted in a number of hit duets, among them “We’re Gonna Hold On” and “Take Me.”
+They ended their marriage in 1975, but ironically, the now-divorced couple scored one of their biggest hits together the following year with “Golden Ring.”
+They paired up even later for “Two Story House” and “Near You” and teamed up in 1995 for an album project titled One.